klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

         //Sign to the transaction
         valueTransfer.sign(keyring);

-        //Send transaction to the klaytn blockchain platform (Klaytn) Bytes32 result = caver.rpc.klay.sendRawTransaction(valueTransfer.getRawTransaction()).send();
+        //Send a transaction to the klaytn blockchain platform (Klaytn) Bytes32 result = caver.rpc.klay.sendRawTransaction(valueTransfer.getRawTransaction()).send();
         if(result.hasError()) {
             throw new RuntimeException(result.getError().getMessage());